haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

 - TS files directly in src/ are the main entrypoints for each UI/page, so they are considered as an application context.
 - HTML files directly in src/ are the UI definitions, and provides the basic strucutre of the UI. src/ui/ files are basically for replacing a part of the structure.

+## Style Theming Strategy

+To ensure a consistent look across the extension, all styled colors are centralized in `style.css`.
+All CSS files (e.g. `src/ui/session-label.css`) should reference these themed colors rather than using hardcoded values.
+This strategy simplifies future updates to the theme and ensures a unified appearance across all components.

+Future improvements include refactoring individual CSS files to utilize CSS variables and common classes defined in `style.css`, and documenting any new theme variables here.

 # Fullfilled Dev Plans

 ## Disable heavy processing based on battery mode